General & Registration Questions:

 How do I apply?

-Complete the registration form (AEA or non-Equity) and make sure to follow the instructions.
+Complete the registration form and make sure to follow the instructions.
 You can find registration forms and other information on our Audition Information page.
-You must be a current PAID StageSource member in order to audition.
+Non-Equity actors must be current PAID StageSource members in order to audition.
 It takes the office one week to process a membership, so sign up well in advance of the audition application deadline.

 I go to all the open calls, why should I do this too?

 Some producers don't hold open calls, and some roles are often cast before an open call.
 The only way to be considered for these roles is for the producer to know your work and have you in their files.
 The StageSource annual auditions are an excellent opportunity to be seen by a large cross-section of Boston-area producers.

 Will I get work from these auditions?
 When?

 We hear from producers that, while they sometimes have cast people directly from this audition, more often they use this as a preliminary call and bring people in for callbacks later in the year, or even in future years.
 Even if they have seen you audition before, this is a great opportunity to show them another side to your work, or to refresh their memory.

 I've never done an audition before.
 Should I do this as my first one?